 SVP Global Business Development

-With over 20 years of senior management and sales experience in the CRO, pharmaceutical, biotechnology, and medical device industry, Jeremy Edwards brings a unique talent of developing long-term, strategic alliances to his role as AMRA’s Senior Vice President of Business Development.
+With over 20 years of senior management and sales experience in the CRO, pharmaceutical, biotechnology, and medical device industry, Jeremy Edwards brings a unique talent of developing long-term, strategic alliances to his role as AMRA’s Senior Vice President of Global Business Development.
 Jeremy leads AMRA’s business development initiatives and is responsible for guiding AMRA’s effort to expand market share and secure growth through the implementation of global sales strategies, international sales force, and strategic, customer-focused relationships.
 Before joining AMRA, Jeremy held sales and leadership positions with PAREXEL Informatics, Worldwide Clinical Trials, and i3.
 Most recently he served as the General Manager & Vice President of Business Development, North America for Exco InTouch, where he was instrumental in growing the US sales and operations prior to its acquisition by ERT.
 He holds a Bachelor’s of Business Administration in Marketing from Oklahoma Christian University.

 SVP Delivery & Support